No Bake Peanut Butter Cheesecake

 Notes

-- Make sure to use full-fat, brick-style cream cheese.
-Do not use lite or spreadable - otherwise, the cheesecake will not set properly.
+- Cream Cheese: Make sure to use full-fat, brick-style cream cheese.
+Do not use lite or spreadable – otherwise, the cheesecake will not set properly.

-- Store leftovers covered in an airtight container in the fridge for up to 4 days.
+- Storage: Store leftovers covered in an airtight container in the fridge for up to 4 days.

-- Nutrition information is an estimate only and based on 1 slice with chocolate ganache and peanut butter cups on top, assuming that the cheesecake is cut into 14 equal pieces.
+- Nutrition: Information is an estimate only and based on 1 slice with chocolate ganache (but without whipped cream and peanut butter cups around the edges), assuming that the cheesecake is cut into 14 equal pieces.

 Nutrition